18F/health-tracking-course/collections/_courses/five/reportout.md

 # {{ page.title }}

-This last module is a chance to reflect and report out.
-We'll do this at the end of every course.  **Reflection is a critical part of the learning process**.
+This last module is a final chance to reflect and report out.
+Congratulations on making it through the whole rubric!

 ## Things I learned (30m, solo)